Want better results from you e-commerce campaign?

 Or on Netflix, how one of its major categories is “Recommended for you?”

-That’s personalization in action, and it works because it shows people things they would like but are unlikely to find all on their own.
+That’s personalization in action as well, and it works because it shows people things they would like but are unlikely to find all on their own.

 But there’s a lot you can do with personalization beyond product recommendations.
 Think tailored live chats or location-specific offers.